PrefectHQ/prefect/docs/cloud/rate-limits.md

 - 700 logs per minute for personal accounts
 - 10,000 logs per minute for organization accounts

-## Service-wide rate limits

-Prefect Cloud also enforces service-wide rate limiting for all API routes.
-This is intended to protect against high request volumes that may degrade service for all users.

-Service-wide rate limits include:

-- 5,000 requests per minute per API key
-- 10,000 requests per minute per client IP

 The Prefect Cloud API will return a `429` response if these limits are triggered.